Stuff I like Books Movies Music Other stuff

 Dracula: Prince of Darkness (1966) So-so.
 Nothing remarkable but enjoyable.
 Chris and Peter are back together.

 Dracula Has Risen from the Grave (1968) Still in eastern Europe (presumably the Transylvania region) with Dracula being revived from the previous death.
 Bites one or two pretty girls.
 Wonder if Job Bob Briggs ever hosted these movies and gave the drive-in totals.
 "We got one vampire, zero vampire hunters (Peter was a no-show), two priests, and an unknown number of villagers."
+Don't believe there was "gratuitious Shelley Hack" in any of those.
 Dracula perishes again, dust, don't know what the wind conditions were.
 I believe it just kind of fell into a pile, to be revived later with a blood donor to be named later.

 Taste the Blood of Dracula (1970) Dang.
 Peter still isn't back.
 I was probably beginning to feel like a Van Halen fan having to endure Van Hagar.
 This time, an acolyte of Dracula (from what I can gather) tricks some sons of Belial into reviving Dracula from the ashes from the previous episode.
 They soon come to regret it, and a pretty girl gets bitten, while his designs on another are foiled by her intrepid lover and soon Dracula is toast.
 Or ashes.